royerlab/dexp/README.md

 ## copy:
 Copies a dataset from one file/folder to another file/folder.
-Teh destination is _always_ in ZARR format (dir ort zip).
+The destination is _always_ in ZARR format (dir ort zip).
-Prefer 'zip' for fully processed datasets (<200GB) to be able to convenienytly copy a single file instead of a gazillion failes.
+Prefer 'zip' for fully processed datasets (<200GB) to be able to convenienytly copy a single file instead of a gazillion files.
 ```
 Usage: dexp copy [OPTIONS] INPUT_PATH